macOS + Windows

 QEmu

-With the platform’s latest stable release (5.2.0) reaching the Internet in December 2020, you’ve got an excellent free resource that provides full-system emulation.
+With the platform’s latest stable release (8.1.2) reaching the Internet on October 16, 2023, you’ve got an excellent free resource that provides full-system emulation.
 It also provides a user-mode feature that runs programs from another target or supported architecture to maximize your Mac’s versatility.

 5. WinOnX